redox-os/book/src/troubleshooting.md

 - Verify your Rust version (run `make env` and `cargo --version`, then `exit`), make sure you have **the latest version of Rust nightly!**.

     - [rustup.rs](https://www.rustup.rs) is recommended for managing Rust versions.
-If you already have it, run `rustup`.
+If you already have it, run the `rustup` command.

 - Verify if your `make` and `nasm` are up-to-date.
 - Verify if the build system is using the latest commit by running the `git branch -v` command.